-PURPOSE Jewelry is fashion jewelry and is made of base metals and then plated.
+PURPOSE Jewelry is fashion jewelry and is made of brass or plated base metals.
 Therefore, as time goes on and you are continuously wearing the jewelry, you might experience a slight change in the color.
-You can restore your custom, handcrafted jewelry back to their former glory via a few easy methods.
+You can restore your custom, handcrafted jewelry back to its former glory via a few easy methods.

-Tarnish occurs on silver and other jewelry when the surface of the piece combines with sulfur, body oils, makeup, sweat, and other outside substances.
-In the case of silver jewelry, when silver combines with sulfur it creates silver sulfide, which looks black.
+Tarnish occurs on brass jewelry when the surface of the piece combines with oxygen, body oils, makeup, sweat, and other outside substances, which darkens the surface of the metal.

 There are varying degrees of tarnish, making your pieces look slightly dull or completely blackened.
 Being out in the world means being bombarded with all kinds of particles and substances over time.
 Just as you would need to clean up after a long day, so does your jewelry!

-Fortunately, there are a number of options for how to clean tarnished jewelry effectively.
-Whether you’re working with handcrafted jewelry, costume jewelry, or the real deal, these cleaning hacks will turn your tarnished jewelry back to their bright and shiny selves in no time.
+Fortunately, there are a number of options for how to clean tarnished brass jewelry effectively.
+These cleaning hacks will turn your tarnished brass jewelry back to its bright and shiny self in no time.

-Perhaps the easiest way to turn tarnished silver jewelry back to normal state is to use a cleaning cloth.
-These little miracles need only to be rubbed gently over your silver jewelry and other precious metals to restore them to their former beauty.
-You can find these cleaning cloths at your local silver store or online, where they can be bought in bulk for under $15.
+Perhaps the easiest way to get tarnished brass jewelry back to normal is to use a cleaning cloth.
+These little miracles need only to be rubbed gently over your brass jewelry and other precious metals to restore them to their former beauty.
+You can find these cleaning cloths at your local jeweler’s supply store oronline, where they can be bought in bulk.

 What’s more, a single cleaning from the cloth can last for months of frequent wear and use without your jewelry pieces turning dull again.
 Keep them around for simple touch ups or full on cleanings and be amazed at how well they work.

-Once you’ve checked everything out, boil two cups of water and place in a bowl.
+Boil two cups of water and place in a bowl.
 Add in a tablespoon of salt and wait for it to dissolve completely, then take a sheet of aluminum foil, shred a few pieces, and place them in the bowl.
-The combination of the aluminum and salt will react with the silver, removing the tarnish to reveal a gorgeously shiny surface.
+The combination of the aluminum and salt will react with the metal, removing the tarnish to reveal a gorgeously shiny surface.

 That’s right—a bubble bath can totally remove the tarnish from your jewelry.
-This works for both silver and gold jewelry as well as precious stones and is one of the simpler DIY methods of cleaning light to heavy tarnish.
 Using a mild dish soap of your preferred scent, combine soap and warm water in a bowl until the solution is foamy.

 Next, place the jewelry into the bowl and allow it to soak for about thirty minutes.
 You can add multiple pieces to the solution if needed, but be careful not to overcrowd it.
 Once the time is up, remove pieces one by one and place in a second bowl of pure water to rinse.
 You can then gently scrub the pieces with a soft toothbrush until tarnish is removed and the piece is no longer soapy.
 Place the pieces on a clean cloth to air dry.

-As you can see, there are various ways to clean tarnished jewelry of all kinds, giving your favorite pieces a second lease on life!
+As you can see, there are various ways to clean tarnished brass jewelry of all kinds, giving your favorite pieces a new lease on life!